Unveiling: What Is the Purpose of Art?

 Frequently Asked Questions

-What is the most fundamental purpose of art?
+What is the most common purpose of art?

-Who should care about what is the purpose of art?
+Who should care about the purpose of art?

 Can art be harmful or have a negative purpose?

-What future trends might influence the purpose of art?
+What is the future trend for the purpose of art?

-Topics: what is the purpose of artmeaning of artfunction of artimpact of artart's role in society
+Topics: what is the purpose of artmeaning of artart's function in societyrole of artartistic expression

 Leo List